-I am a historian specialising in British performance traditions of the nineteenth and early twentieth centuries.
+I am a historian specialising in British performance traditions of the nineteenth century.

 Areas of interest

 - Nineteenth-century British literature (fiction, drama, poetry)

 - British performance traditions, especially theatre, music hall, melodrama, and pantomime

 - Italian, French, and German opera in nineteenth-century London

 - Theatre in British India; the court theatres of the late Ottoman Empire

 - The actor-manager Sir Henry Irving (1838–1905) and his circle; the novelist and playwright Sir Hall Caine (1853-1931) and his circle; the musician, opera impresario, aeronaut, and religious writer Thomas Monck Mason (1803-1889)